Spritz is Happiness…

 1/3 soda

-We always add ice and orange slices to the glass first, then our other choices…
+We constantly add ice and orange slices to the glass first, then our other choices…

-Spritz varieties are not limited to these, of course.
-It is possible to see varieties such as artichokes named Cynar and plums called Hugo… When we look at the development of Spritz, it seems that new versions will continue.
+Of course, Spritz varieties are not limited to these.
+It is possible to see varieties such as artichokes named Cynar and plums called Hugo.
+When we look at the development of Spritz, it seems that new versions will continue.